At the same time, if you’re thinking about selling in Berwyn or Cicero, it’s normal to wonder what’s actually worth fixing before you list.

 Why First Impressions Matter in Berwyn & Cicero

-Simple steps like trimming hedges, cleaning walkways, and refreshing the front door can quietly change how a home feels before anyone steps inside.
+As a result, simple steps like trimming hedges, cleaning walkways, and refreshing the front door can quietly change how a home feels before anyone steps inside.

 Interior Updates That Buyers Actually Notice